Flank/mirror-goog-studio-main/bazel/README.md

   * If the artifact will only be used in tests as data (i.e., passed into `maven_repository` rules), then add it to the rule named `maven_tests`.

-2. Use `MAVEN_FETCH=1` when running your next Bazel command.
-This will download the artifact.
+2. Use the following script to download the artifacts:

 ```
-MAVEN_FETCH=1 bazel build //tools/base/build-system/gradle-core
+tools/base/bazel/maven/maven_fetch.sh
 ```

 3. In order to use the new artifact, use `@maven//:` prefix without the